A canal holiday is typically very informal so bring casual, comfortable clothes suitable for operating the boat and locks. These will tend to be:

 Some of these are located around the canal network.
 If there are any on your chosen route, you will be told how to do them.
 There will also be instructions on how to operate each one at the site of the lift or bridge.

-Yes you can, click here to go to our balance payment page.
-You will need your 6 digit unqie reference number and the e-mail address you used for the booking to log in and make a payment.
+Yes, you can.
+Simply visit to go to our balance payment page.
+You will need your 6 digit unique reference number and the e-mail address you used for the booking to log in and make a payment.

-All of our TV's and aerials are digital, and as such are able to receive digital TV signals however, only trial and error will get it right and the results obtained can often be disappointing.
+All of our TV's and aerials are digital, and as such are able to receive digital TV signals – however, you may not always get signal when out on your travels and sometimes the results obtained can often be disappointing.

 No previous experience is necessary, as our boats are extremely easy to handle and full tuition is given at the start of every holiday.
 Comprehensive cruising information is in a manual on the boat and details are sent out with the holiday documents to introduce you to the theory of locks and the 'rules of the road'.
 We provide our own 24hr emergency helpline.

-A number of guides are available for planning your trip or locating all the sites of interest, pubs, shops and facilities along your route. the guides rlevant to each route are indicated on the route information page.
-These may either be ordered over the phone while you are making your booking.
-Purchased at the start of your holiday from the marina or from our website here
+A number of guides and maps are available for planning your trip or locating all the sites of interest, pubs, shops and facilities along your route.
+The guides relevant to each route are indicated on the route information page.
+These may either be ordered over the phone while you are making your booking, purchased at the start of your holiday from the marina or from our website.

-A medium size towel per person is provided free of charge on all boats.
+A medium size towel and a hand towel per person is provided free of charge on all boats.

 This really is a holiday the whole family can enjoy together.
-We do not charge for your first pet but there is a charge of £30 for each additional pet (normally a maximum of 2).
+We do not charge for any of your pets - however there is normally a maximum of 2 allowed.
 We obviously request that the boat is returned in a clean and tidy condition and reserve the right to refuse pets or charge for any additional cleaning or repairs required as a result of pets being on board during your holiday.
-We do not charge for assistance dogs.

 Fishing is prohibited on British rivers between 15th March and 15th June.
 Fishing is allowed outside these dates and on canals at any time, but a licence is required.
 This is available from any post office with a 1-day, 8-day or annual licence to choose from.
 For reasons of hygiene,we regret that live bait may not be kept on the boat.

-There is a voluntary environmental offset donation suggested at £5 per car which is dontaed to the Canal & River Trust Green Fund - Click here to find out more.
+There is a voluntary environmental offset donation suggested at £5 per car which is donated to the Canal & River Trust Green.

 The only additional charges are a fuel deposit and the cost of fuel consumed (if more than the deposit you have paid).
 The accidental damage waiver is included in the hire price.
 There is a £30 charge for any additional pets (first pet goes free as well as guide dogs).